TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-12-sleep-shorter-to-get-62-percent-smarter.md

 Just select all 4-dots images:

 <img src="/assets/images/posts/2018/polyphasic/working.png" class="img-thumbnail">

 <br>

+## Win-Win

+Not all hypothesis were confirmed.
+But even though I was ill in phase 4 (see section 5.2), the results were more then clear**.
+Polyphasic sleep improved my attention, working memory and short term memory from 23 % to 63 %**.

+And not only that.
+And **I also got extra 1,5 hours a day**!

+## Polyphasic Sleep - Universal Tool to Boost Production?

+It depends on what you need in your life.
+I needed time to produce because I got many time-demanding goals in that time.
+In time I learned to prioritize, to focus on what is important and to flow in a deep works session.

+I still take a nap roughly once a week and feel fresh, when day is hard.
+And if I ever be father of another baby, I'd be happy to polyphase with him or her, since it's babies natural sleep schedule.

+## Do you Need More Time?
+Try it

+Would you use extra hour a day?
+Have you tried it?
+Nap a day won't hurt and you don't even have to fall asleep.
+Modern medicine confirms that mindfulness meditation (which polyphasic sleep often is) has great benefits for your mind.

 ### Where is What in Thesis?

-I picked the most interesting parts for you, so you can avoid reading whole 63 pages and go right to the part that you're interested in:
+I picked the most interesting parts for you, so you can avoid [reading whole 63 pages](https://is.muni.cz/th/363896/fss_b/Tomas-Votruba-Psychological-Impacts-of-Polyphasic-Sleep.pdf) and go right to the part that you're interested in:

 - 4.4 *Hypothesis* - what needs to be validated
 - 4.5 *Materials* - test battery, how it looked like, what exactly is measured